MetPX/sarracenia/doc/sr_post.7.rst

 ------------

-In addition to the first line of the message containing all mandatory fields, optional elements are stored in AMQP headers (key-value pairs), included in messages when appropriate.
+In addition to the first line of the message containing all mandatory fields, optional elements are stored in AMQP headers (utf8 encoded key-value pairs limited to 255 bytes in length), included in messages when appropriate.
 Headers are a mandatory element included in later versions of the AMQP protocol.

 **flow=<flow>**